 The Merriam-Powell Research Station (MPRS) provides affordable housing and research facilities to scientists and students conducting field research in northern Arizona.
-Additionally, the MPRS offers affordable day-long and overnight meeting and retreat facilities to educational, scientific, and environmental organizations, including Northern Arizona University (NAU) and other governmental entities.
+Additionally, the MPRS offers affordable day-long and overnight meeting and retreat facilities to educational, scientific, and environmental organizations, including NAU-affiliated groups and other governmental entities.
 On the grounds of The Arboretum at Flagstaff, the MPRS is approximately 5 miles west of Flagstaff, Arizona.

-MPRS facilities are available for rental from April 1 to November 1, and may be available during the winter months with special arrangements.
+MPRS facilities are available for rental year-round.
 The facilities offered by MPRS include overnight housing, a large meeting room, and a basic lab.

 Housing: Two bunkrooms and a two-bedroom apartment provided housing to individuals or groups of up to 20 people in the main building.
 From May 1 to September 30, two platform tents that can each comfortably accommodate four guests each are also available.
-Amenities for overnight guests include high-speed, wireless internet; a full basic kitchen; and laundry facilities.
+Amenities for overnight guests include wireless internet; a full basic kitchen; and laundry facilities.
 A pillow and light blanket are provided, and linens and towels are available for an additional fee.

 Meetings and Retreats

 MPRS facilities are available for day-long or overnight retreats, workshops, and meetings.
 Because the MPRS is slightly off the beaten path in a beautiful setting, it is a perfect place for a meeting.

 Reservation requests should be sent to Lara.Schmit@nau.edu.
 Please include the following information to make the process as efficient as possible: